 For recent snows, snowshoes can be helpful.
 A fair number of people do hike this trail in the winter, so the path is generally packed down.
 With this, it can be pretty icy, especially along the steep parts, so Yaktrax, Kahtoola spikes, or other similar trekking gear can help prevent falling on the ice.
 We use Kahtoola spikes for extra traction on slick surfaces.
 Also, don’t forget layers and plenty of water.

 Hiking to Emerald Lake in Rocky Mountain National Park is a perfect activity for a winter day.
-Other than avoiding the throngs of people there in the summer, the winter views are spectacular, making this a must-do hike.
+Aside from avoiding the throngs of people there in the summer, the winter views are spectacular, making this a must-do hike during the snowier parts of the year.